JS-RML/flexflip/README.md

 # flexflip
-ROS package: Page turning by soft robotics gripper with UR10 robot arm.
+flexflip: Dynamic flex-and-flip manipulation by soft robotic grippers on UR10 robot arm.
 This project is to turn paper or paper strip by 3D printed soft robtoics gripper.
-The code has 3 major parts: soft gripper actuation by Arduino and electro-pneumatic regulator; object detection by in palm camera and Apriltags; UR10 robot arm control on Moveit.
+The code has 3 major parts: soft gripper controlled by Arduino and actuated by electro-pneumatic regulator; object detection by in palm camera and Apriltags; UR10 robot arm control on Moveit.

-Theoratical Matlab simulation codes are in [DFF-Manipulation-master](https://github.com/HKUST-RML/flexflip/tree/master/DFF-Manipulation-master) folder.
+Matlab simulation codes are in [DFF-Manipulation-master](https://github.com/HKUST-RML/flexflip/tree/master/DFF-Manipulation-master) folder.

 ## Prerequisites:
 #### Hardware: